 Photo courtesy of unspun

-5. How does unspun work to create a pair for jeans?
+5. How does unspun work to create a pair of jeans?

 There are two main approaches we use.
 First, we offer a branded experience where customers undergo a body scan, either through their phone or in-store, and then personalize their jeans.
 We only produce the custom products once an order is placed, and we typically turn around the product within three weeks.
 This allows us to work directly with the end consumer.

 Second, we are developing technology to help the industry reduce waste by enabling on-demand production.
-We’ve created a 3D weaving machine that takes yarn, similar to 3D printing.
+We’ve created a 3D weaving machine that takes yarn and weaves garments with low waste, similar to 3D printing, but using yarns instead of plastisols.
 From a fabric perspective, a 3D woven garment appears seamless, without in-seams and out-seams.

-This method is interesting as it allows for relatively quick creation, and does not involve starting with raw fabric and cutting out pattern pieces.
-Therefore, it’s not a reductive process.
+This method is interesting as it allows for relatively quick garment creation, and combines the raw fabric cutting, and sewing stages.

 Customers can undergo a body scan through their phone to personalize their jeans.
 Photo courtesy of unspun